bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## 2801.048
 ```

-If given equal availability, this individual would relatively select the first location by a factor of 2801.05.
+If given equivalent availability between these two types of sites ( 1) near development at high forest and shrub cover, 2) far from development at high forest and shrub cover ), this individual would relatively select the first location by a factor of 2801.05.

 Why are we exponentiating our linear combinations of terms (additions of covariates times estimated coefficients)?
 This is because in this setup, we have assumed the habitat selection process follows an exponential form (see section 10.
 The model being approximated) and equation 1 of [Gerber and Northrup, 2020](https://doi.org/10.1002/ecy.2953).